xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session student guide - Serverless architecture.md

 *License plate OCR*

 1. What service would you recommend Contoso use to conduct license plate object character recognition (OCR) processing to extract the license plate number from each photo as it enters the system?

 2. How would you integrate the OCR service to your license plate processing flow?

 *Data export workflow*

-1. What Azure service would you recommend to create an automated workflow that runs on a regular interval to export processed license plate data and send alerts as needed?

-2. Which other services would you integrate into your workflow?

-*Data export workflow*